goldkingcoiner/Goldkingcoiners-BTC-Paper-Trading-Telegram-Bot/Readme.md

 This is a playful Bitcoin trading simulation bot for Telegram, built using Python.
 It lets users practice trading BTC with virtual funds in a competitive leaderboard setting.

+🛡 Disclaimer
+This bot is for entertainment and educational use only.
+It does not involve real financial transactions.

+📢 Channel
+Join the contest announcements channel: https://t.me/Goldkingcoinerscontests

 ## 🚀 Features

 - 📈 Simulated BTC trading (buy/sell at market and with limit/stop orders)